danielbodnar/awesome-stars/README.md

 ## bot

+- [RasaHQ/rasa](https://github.com/RasaHQ/rasa) - 💬   Open source machine learning framework to automate text- and voice-based conversations: NLU, dialogue management, connect to Slack, Facebook, and more - Create chatbots and voice assistants
+- [abdfnx/botway](https://github.com/abdfnx/botway) - 🤖 Generate, build, handle and deploy your own bot with your favorite language, for Discord, or Telegram, or Slack, or even Twitch.
 - [leon-ai/leon](https://github.com/leon-ai/leon) - 🧠 Leon is your open-source personal assistant.
 - [purefinance/mmb](https://github.com/purefinance/mmb) - Trading bot implemented in Rust, with market making and strategy automation for any exchange or blockchain.
 - [blankly-finance/blankly](https://github.com/blankly-finance/blankly) - 🚀 💸  Easily build, backtest and deploy your algo in just a few lines of code.
 Trade stocks, cryptos, and forex across exchanges w/ one package.